 MATERIALS AND METHODS

 Bishnupur is one of the five valley districts of Manipur, covering a total area of 496 km2.
 The district has an area of 42,366 hectare of cultivable land, out of which 9,129 hectare is under horticultural crops.
-Rainfall being high in the state as well as the district, the soil of the district is acidic, pH ranging from 4.5 to 5.5.
+Rainfall being high in the state as well as the district, and the soil of the district is acidic, pH pH ranging from 4.5 to 5.5.
 The texture of the soil is mostly clay-loam.
 The district has a great potential for production of horticultural crops.
 It occupies first position in terms of area and production of vegetables in Manipur.
 Vegetable growing yields a much higher income to the poor families.
 Some parts of the district are also cultivating fruits like pineapple, banana orange, etc. in commercial scale.
 Flowers are cultivated only as beautification of the houses and environment.
 Cultivation of some medicinal and aromatic plants has also started in small pockets.

 For the present investigation, five (5) villages viz., Irengbam, Leimaram, Keinou, Ningthoukhong and Saiton were randomly selected for collection of data based on traditional uses and method of cultivation practices of Chinese chives adopted by different inhabitants of Bishnupur district Manipur.
 The survey was conducted during January 2020 to December 2022.
 The information and data collection was based on traditional uses and methods of its cultivation adopted in the selected villages including income generation from Chinese chives cultivation.
 During the survey programme, personal interviews by preparing questionnaires formats were conducted to collect the necessary data from five villages.
 The profile of the respondents in the study include: gender, age of respondents, occupational status, area of land holding and income from Chinese chives cultivation.
-Formal and informal interviews were conducted from 100 households following the method (Kumar, 2002)
+Formal and informal interviews were conducted from 100 households following the method (Kumar, 2002),

 Result and Discussion